iamfredrickokereke/ansible-config-mgt/README.md

 # ansible-config-mgt
-This project shows nsible Configuration Management for 3 Webservers, NFS server and DB server systems.
+This project shows ansible configuration Management for 3 Webservers, NFS server and DB server systems.